-The statute also provides that vicious propensity can be proven by showing the animal was not at heel or on a leash as required.
+DeKalb ordinances also provide that vicious propensity can be proven by showing the animal was not at heel or on a leash as required.
 It may be possible to proceed without proof of a previous bite by showing a violation of relevant leash law at the time of the dog attack.
 A dog bite lawyer can help victims analyze their unique situation and determine how the various laws apply to their cases.

 For people who have been bitten by a dog, it is important to record detailed information about the event, including the pet’s owner and contact information.
 In many cases, immediate medical attention is important.
 Some serious illnesses that can result from dog bites include: